-In a typical heart, a tiny group of cells at the sinus node sends out an electrical signal.
-The signal travels through the heart's upper chambers to the atrioventricular (AV) node.
-The signal then passes into the lower heart chambers, causing them to squeeze and pump out blood.
-In atrial fibrillation, electrical signals fire from many locations in the upper chambers, causing them to beat chaotically.
-Since the AV node doesn't prevent all of these chaotic signals from entering the lower chambers, the heart beats faster and irregularly.
+Atrial fibrillation (AFib) is a heart rhythm disorder.
+In a typical heart, a group of cells called the sinus node sends electrical signals that start each heartbeat.
+The signals go across the upper heart chambers to the AV node, where they usually slow down.
+Then the signals go to the lower heart chambers, causing them to squeeze and pump out blood.
+But in AFib, the signals in the upper chambers are chaotic.
+The AV node can't stop all of the chaotic signals from entering the lower chambers.
+This causes a fast and irregular heartbeat.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.